EasyCorp/EasyAdminBundle/doc/book/list-search-show-configuration.rst

   encloses the field contents.
 In the ``list`` and ``search`` views, this class is also applied to the ``<th>`` header of the column associated with this field.
   For example, to align the contents of some column to the right, use ``css_class: text-right``
+* ``permission`` (optional): a string or array defining the role or roles the current user must have to see this field.
+It's explained later in the :ref:`Security permissions <list-search-show-security>` section.
 * ``template`` (optional): the name of the custom template used to render the contents of the field.
 This option is fully explained later in this chapter.
 * ``type`` (optional): the type of data stored in the property, which affects